bunglestink/c-http-server/README.md

 ## Configure

 The server is currently configured to serve www/ as the root with cgi-bin/ mounted at /cgi-bin/ as well.
+Serves on port 7777.
 See or edit configuration in config.c.

 Eventually this will be moved to some sort of configuration file.